Vacheron Constantin: 260th anniversary edition

 In 2015, during the manufacturer's 260th anniversary, Vacheron Constantin revealed the world's most complicated mechanical watch, named Reference 57260.
 The pocket watch took three watchmakers eight years to build the 57-complication pocket watch at the request of a client.
 Vacheron Constantin would not disclose the exact price of this watch but did confirm that it was between 8 million and 20 million US dollars.

-The Reference 57260 is part of Vacheron Constantin's lineage of tailor-made grand complicated pocket watches since James W. Packard's pocket watch (1918), which was auctioned for US$1.763 million by Christie's in New York on June 15, 2011.
+The Reference 57260 is part of Vacheron Constantin's lineage of tailor-made grand complicated pocket watches since James W. Packard's pocket watch (1918), which was auctioned for US$1.763 million by Christie's in New York on 15 June 2011.
 In addition, the Vacheron Constantin pocket watch Ref.
-402833 (1929), which was tailored for King Fuad I of Egypt, ranks as one of the most expensive watches ever sold at auction, fetching US$2.77 million (3,306,250 CHF) in Geneva on April 3, 2005.
+402833 (1929), which was tailored for King Fuad I of Egypt, ranks as one of the most expensive watches ever sold at auction, fetching US$2.77 million (3,306,250 CHF) in Geneva on 3 April 2005.
 In 1946, Vacheron Constantin tailored a complicated pocket watch for King Farouk of Egypt, the successor of King Fuad I, and in 1948 the company tailored another one for Count Guy de Boisrouvray of France.

+270th anniversary edition

+In 2025, Vacheron Constantin unveiled La Quête du Temps, a clock that houses more than 6,000 components, weighs 250 kilograms and is one metre tall.
+It took seven years and multiple craftsmen to create the clock that celebrates Vacheron Constantin's 270th anniversary.

+That same year, Vacheron announced Métiers d’Art ‘Tribute to the Quest of Time’, a wristwatch limited to 20 pieces and a price of approximately $US1 million.